Grants Program Frequently Asked Questions

 Only one application per organization will be considered for funding.

-To apply for the Implementation Grant, do I need to have completed a Planning & Development Grant?
+To apply for the Implementation Grant, do I need to have completed a Planning and Development Grant?

-No, completing a Planning & Development Grant is not a requirement for Implementation Grant applicants.
+No, completing a Planning and Development grant is not a requirement for Implementation grant applicants.

-Do I have to apply for an Implementation Grant after I complete my Planning & Development Grant?
+Do I have to apply for an Implementation Grant after I complete my Planning and Development Grant?

-We highly encourage Planning & Development Grant recipients to apply for the Implementation Grant.
+We highly encourage Planning and Development Grant recipients to apply for the Implementation Grant.
 However, we understand that unexpected findings may require further planning by organizations and partners.

 Letter of Intent Questions

-Why was a Letter of Intent application added to the Grant Program?
+Why was a Letter of Intent application added to the program?

-The Letter of Intent (LOI) application was introduced based on recommendations from applicants during feedback conversations and input from our Advisory Committee.
+The LOI application was introduced based on recommendations from applicants during feedback conversations and input from our Advisory Committee.
 This phase helps streamline the application process, reduce the initial burden on applicants, and ensure that only the most eligible and competitive projects advance to the Full Application stage.

 What is a Letter of Intent?

-A Letter of Intent (LOI) is a brief application that outlines your project’s key elements, such as goals, community engagement strategies, and budget.
+A LOI is a brief application that outlines your project’s key elements, such as goals, community engagement strategies, and budget.
 It helps determine if your project aligns with Program priorities before proceeding to a full application.

-How do I know what to prepare before submitting a Letter of Intent?
+How do I know what to prepare before submitting my LOI?

-Before submitting your LOI Application, review the Before You Start Checklist to ensure you have all the checklist items ready.
-Applicants must first complete the Eligibility Questionnaire to confirm they meet the minimum qualifications before accessing the LOI application.
+Before submitting your LOI Application, review the Before You Start Checklist to ensure you have all the required information prepared.
+The LOI application includes a brief eligibility requirements questionnaire to confirm that your project meets the program’s minimum qualifications.

-Do I need to submit a completed project plan with a Letter of Intent?
+Do I need to submit a completed project plan for the LOI?

 No, the LOI focuses on the broad concept of your project.
 A detailed project plan is only required if you are invited to submit a full application.

-Will I receive feedback on my Letter of Intent if not selected?
+Will I receive feedback on my LOI if not selected?

 Parks California will provide feedback upon request to help applicants refine their ideas for future cycles.

-Does submitting an Letter of Intent guarantee an invitation to submit a full application?
+Does submitting an LOI guarantee an invitation to submit a full application?

 Programming Questions